Amazon FBA vs eBay: Fees Compared

 Amazon FBA vs eBay: What's Different?

 Amazon and eBay are the two largest U.S. online marketplaces, but their fee structures differ significantly.
-Amazon charges a referral fee of 8-15% depending on category, plus FBA fees ($3-$8+ per unit) if you use fulfillment by Amazon, plus a $39.99/month Professional seller subscription. eBay charges a final value fee of 3-15% (most categories are 13.25%) plus $0.30 per order, with 250 free listings per month and $0.35 per listing after that.
+Amazon charges a referral fee of 8% to 20% depending on category (15% for most), plus FBA fees ($3-$8+ per unit) if you use fulfillment by Amazon, plus a $39.99/month Professional seller subscription. eBay charges a final value fee of 13.6% for most categories plus $0.30 per order ($0.40 on orders over $10), with 250 free listings per month and $0.35 per listing after that.

-For most categories, eBay's total take rate is slightly lower than Amazon's — especially when you factor in FBA costs.
-An eBay seller shipping their own items pays roughly 13.25% + $0.30 per sale, while an Amazon FBA seller might pay 15% referral plus $5 in fulfillment for a standard-sized item.
+For most categories, eBay's total take rate is slightly lower than Amazon's, especially when you factor in FBA costs.
+An eBay seller shipping their own items pays roughly 13.6% plus a $0.30-$0.40 per-order fee, while an Amazon FBA seller might pay 15% referral plus $5 in fulfillment for a standard-sized item.
 However, eBay sellers handle their own shipping and storage, which adds labor and warehouse costs that FBA eliminates.

 The audience and buying behavior also differ.
 Amazon shoppers expect new products, Prime shipping, and seamless returns. eBay buyers are often hunting for deals, used items, collectibles, and niche products. eBay supports auctions alongside fixed-price listings, giving sellers pricing flexibility that Amazon doesn't offer.
 If you sell new, commodity products, Amazon's traffic justifies higher fees.
 For used, vintage, or niche items, eBay's lower fees and auction format are more advantageous.